Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Generation sets and combinatorics

-so that, for instance, $L^{(2)}$ equals the conserved quantity $\|r\|_{L^2}^2$.
-It is well known that the functions $L^{(2j)}$ generate the symmetric polynomials in the actions.
+We can evidence an {\em integrable part} of the Hamiltonian $H_\mathrm{Res}$ as which contains all the terms in \eqref{Ham2} with $\alpha=\beta$.
+Note that $H_{\rm{Int}}$ is a symmetric function of the actions $\{|r_k|^2\}_{k\in \Z^2}$.
+It is well known that the functions $L^{(2j)}$ defined in \eqref{def:Lj} generate the symmetric polynomials in the actions.
 Hence we can express the integrable Hamiltonian as a polynomial in the $L^{(2j)}$.
 Since $L^{(2)}$ is a constant of motion (and we will perform a symmetry reduction with respect to it) it will be convenient to evidence the two terms of highest degree in $L^{(2)}$.

 By direct computation,

 Note that

 where $\ee_k\in (\N)^{\Z^2}$ is the $k$'th basis vector.
 We compare the above expression with